 - ensure correct knowledge of Graduation Ceremony dates, times and locations, as well as registration closure dates for each ceremony

 - maintain address and email details correctly on MyCQU

 - complete an electronic Graduation Registration on MyCQU.

 Access the Support view, Graduation section in MyCQU and follow the prompts to complete the Graduation Registration.
 If you have forgotten your password or you are having difficulties accessing MyCQU, you will need to speak with the IT Helpdesk and they will reset your password for you or assist in resolving your issues.
 The contact number is 1300 666 620.
 Please email the Awards and Results Team at email@example.com and include which graduation ceremony you would like to attend, along with your head circumference and height in centimetres.

-To attend a Graduation Ceremony, the Graduation Registration fee is $160.00.
+The Graduation Registration fee is $160.00.
 This fee includes your attendance to the ceremony, the hire of your academic regalia, your mortarboard (hat) which we gift to you to keep and two complimentary guest tickets (you as a graduate do not require a ticket).
-This registration fee is a standard fee for all graduates.
-No reductions to this fee will be made, irrespective of regalia you may already own.
+If you are a PhD graduate the fee includes your attendance to the ceremony, hire of your academic regalia including gown, bonnet and hood links (you are gifted your hood links to keep) and two complimentary guest tickets (as a PhD graduate, you do not require a ticket).
+This registration fee is a standard fee for all graduates and no reductions to this fee will be made, irrespective of regalia you may already own.
+If you identify as Aboriginal and/or Torres Strait Islander, you may be able eligible for funding to assist with paying your graduation registration fee.
+Please contact the Scholarships team at firstname.lastname@example.org to find out more.